Table of Contents

-Joseph’s early life
+The story of Joseph’s early life

 One day, while grazing their flocks far from home, Joseph’s brothers conspired to kill him.
 But Reuben, the oldest, didn’t approve of the killing and instead suggested that they throw Joseph into a pit.
 Ruben planned to come back and save his brother.
 But, while Ruben was away, Judah suggested that they sell Joseph into slavery to Ishmaelite merchants.
 The merchants took Joseph to Egypt.
 The brothers then took Joseph’s colorful coat and smeared it with a goat’s blood and gave it to Jacob their father.
 And the father believed that Joseph was devoured by a wild beast (Genesis 37:18–35).

-Joseph in Potiphar’s house
+The story of Joseph in Potiphar’s house

-Sadly, Potiphar’s wife tried to seduce Joseph (v.
-7) but he rejected her advances by saying that it would be “a wicked thing and a sin against God” (v.
-9).
+Sadly, Potiphar’s wife tried to seduce Joseph (Genesis 39:7) but he rejected her advances by saying that it would be “a wicked thing and a sin against God” (Genesis 39:9).
 Persistent in her efforts, Potiphar’s wife caught him by his garment, saying, “Lie with me.”
 But he left his garment in her hand, and fled.
-In rage she fabricated the lie that he attempted to rape her and Potiphar was obliged to send Joseph to prison (v.
-7–20).
+In rage she fabricated the lie that he attempted to rape her and Potiphar was obliged to send Joseph to prison (Genesis 39:7–20).

-Joseph in Prison
+The story of Joseph in Prison

 Because of God’s grace, Joseph again won the favor of his superiors in prison (Genesis 39:21–23).
 One day, two high ranking servants in Pharaoh’s house who had been thrown into prison asked Joseph to interpret the dreams they had the night before.
 Joseph gave them interpretations which came to pass.
-One was set free and returned to his previous position as the king’s cup-bearer but the other was killed (ch.
-40:1-23).
+One was set free and returned to his previous position as the king’s cup-bearer but the other was killed (Genesis 40:1-23).
 Joseph asked the cup-bearer to remember him before Pharaoh, but unfortunately he forgot.
 Two years later, the king had a couple of disturbing dreams.
 It was then that the cup-bearer recalled Joseph’s gift of dream interpretation and told Pharaoh about it testifying to his own experience.

-Joseph appointed governor of Egypt
+The story of Joseph being appointed governor of Egypt

-Joseph and his brothers
+The story of Joseph and his brothers

-Joseph tests his brothers
+The story of Joseph testing his brothers

 Joseph again tested his brothers by returning their money in their grain sacks but this time he placed his silver cup in Benjamin’s sack.
 When his brothers left, he sent his servant after them accusing them of theft and threatening to take whoever had stolen the cup.
 They came back to Joseph and Judah begged for Benjamin’s life, saying that, if something happened to Benjamin their father would die.
-At this point Judah offered his own life for Benjamin (ch.
-44).
+At this point Judah offered his own life for Benjamin (Genesis 44:18-34).

-Joseph forgives his brothers
+The story of Joseph forgiving his brothers

-Jacob reunites with Joseph
+The story of Jacob reuniting with Joseph

 In His service,